NexGenCloud/hyperstack-sdk-python/docs/TemplateApi.md

 List templates

 Returns a comprehensive list of templates, providing resource configuration details for each.
 Optionally, specify the `visibility` as `public` or `private` to retrieve templates with the desired visibility status.
-To learn more about the templates feature, [**click here**](https://infrahub-doc.nexgencloud.com/docs/features/templates#view-a-list-of-templates).
+To learn more about the templates feature, [**click here**](https://docs.hyperstack.cloud/docs/features/templates#view-a-list-of-templates).

 ### Example

 * Api Key Authentication (apiKey):
-* Api Key Authentication (accessToken):

 ```python
 import hyperstack